Frequently Asked Questions (FAQ)

 Viativity is an independent project developed in Switzerland.
 With sensitive topics like discomfort or fear of flying, intrusive advertising or hidden data trading have absolutely no place.
 The app is completely ad-free, 100% usable offline, saves no user data (local data protection), and strictly avoids ongoing subscriptions.

-To cover the continuous costs for app store developer accounts and testing hardware, Viativity relies on a fair premium one-time purchase - for about the price of a coffee at the airport.
+The fair premium one-time purchase - for about the price of a coffee at the airport - covers merely the ongoing development and hardware costs.
 In return, you get a unique application that bundles various scientifically based tools and over 50 curated travel tips in a single place.